bn2lab/novela-hugo-starter/content/_index.md

 ---
 hero:
   heading: Welcome to Bn2 Lab.
+Everything you need to know about excelling in college.
+    And right after graduation.
   maxWidthPX: "652"
 seo:
   image: "/images/android-chrome-512x512.png"